vicscherman/DevConnector/README.md

 # DevConnector
 A social media platform just for developers!

-Deployed app can be viewd at
+Deployed app can be viewed at
 https://floating-mesa-14847.herokuapp.com/